jwalton3141/time-management/README.md

 ## Tests

-Tests can be run via
+Tests can be run with

 ```
 poetry run test